skatejs/skatejs/CONTRIBUTING.md

 - `type` The type of release to do.
 Valid values are `patch` (default), `minor` and `major`.
 The version will be auto-generated.

 *Make sure you have `npm install`ed for the branch that you're releasing so the deps are correct for that version.*

+## Notes

+- Default branch should always be the latest stable branch.